 1793 Lucretia Mott born Nantucket, RI (d.
 1880).
 Quaker nonviolent abolitionist and feminist.
 Co-organized the Seneca Falls Convention; co-founded Swarthmore College.

-- 1958 Liya Kebede born Addis Ababa, Ethiopia.
-Supermodel; actress; World Health Organization Goodwill Ambassador, 2005.
+1958 Liya Kebede born Addis Ababa, Ethiopia.
+Supermodel and actress.
+World Health Organization Goodwill Ambassador, 2005.

 Women's peacemaking on this day

 Feast of St. Genevieve (c.
 422-500), who saved Paris from capture by Huns c.
 451.